top of page

 #5

-The confinements are disproportionately concentrated and continue to increase in the departments of Chocó, Valle del Cauca and Nariño, where indigenous populations and Afro-Colombian communities inhabit mainly.
+Lockdowns are disproportionately concentrated in certain areas of the country and continue to increase in the departments of Choco, Valle del Cauca and Nariño, which are primarily home to indigenous and Afro-Colombian communities.

-The most affected municipalities in the country were Alto Baudó and Bojayá in Chocó and Buenaventura, in Valle del Cauca.
+Following threats from armed groups, the most affected municipalities in the country are Alto Baudó and Bojayá in Chocó and Buenaventura, in Valle del Cauca.

 Elegida 7.jpg